E-detectors: a nonparametric framework for sequential change detection: Exponential baseline e-detectors and their mixtures

 where $m \geq 1$ is a tuning parameter.
 Therefore, for both adaptive e-SR and e-CUSUM procedures, updates of statistics have $O(m\log_\eta n)$ time and space complexities at each time $n$.
 Although it is not a fully online algorithm, logarithm time and space complexities make it feasible to run adaptive e-SR and e-CUSUM procedures in most practical online settings.

 From \cref{subSec::mixture_comp_validity}, we know that both procedures control the ARL by $1/\alpha$.
-The following theorem introduces explicit upper bound on the worst average delays for both procedures.
+The following theorem introduces explicit bounds on the worst average delays for both procedures.

 \begin{corollary} Let $N_\ASR^*$ and $N_\ACS^*$ be stopping times corresponding to the adaptive e-SR procedures in \cref{alg::adap_SR} and its and e-CUSUM variant, respectively.
 Then, both procedures control ARL by $1/\alpha$.
-If we further assume that post-change observations $X_{\nu+1}, X_{\nu+2}, \dots$ are i.i.d. samples from a post-change distribution then the worst average delays for $N_\ASR^*$ and $N_\ACS^*$ can be upper bounded as
+If we further assume that post-change observations $X_{\nu+1}, X_{\nu+2}, \dots$ are iid samples from a post-change distribution then the worst average delays for $N_\ASR^*$ and $N_\ACS^*$ can be upper bounded as

-Note that $\eta, s > 1$ and $r \in (0,1)$ do not depend on the unknown $\Delta^*$. \end{corollary}
+Note that $\eta, s > 1$ and $r \in (0,1)$ do not depend on the unknown $\Delta^\op$. \end{corollary}